Illustrated Architecture Dictionary .................................. Styles

 Romanesque Revival in America: In general 1840-1890

-American architects experimented with the Romanesque in the 1840s and 1850s for churches and public buildings, using round arches, corbels and historically correct features such as chevrons and lozenges borrowed from the pre-Gothic architecture of Europe.
+American architects experimented with the Romanesque in the 1840s and 1850s for churches and public buildings, using round arches, corbels and historically correct features such as chevrons and Lozenges borrowed from the pre-Gothic architecture of Europe.
 But in texture and outline these early Romanesque structures resembled their Gothic Revival contemporaries.
 The outstanding example of this early phase of the style is the original Smithsonian Institution building (1847-55, James Renwick), Washington, D.C.
 It was designed with extremely irregular outlines, battlemented cornices and relatively smooth-faced ashlar walls.

 Romanesque Revival in America: Houses